Documentation Index

 Distributed tracing exports spans that link each user prompt to the API requests and tool executions it triggers, so you can view a full request as a single trace in your tracing backend.

 Tracing is off by default.
 To enable it, set both CLAUDE_CODE_ENABLE_TELEMETRY=1 and CLAUDE_CODE_ENHANCED_TELEMETRY_BETA=1, then set OTEL_TRACES_EXPORTER to choose where spans are sent.
-Traces reuse the common OTLP configuration for endpoint, protocol, and headers.
+Traces reuse the common OTLP configuration for endpoint, protocol, headers, and mTLS.

 | Environment Variable | Description | Example Values |